uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 **User story 2**

-User Story: As an engineer responsible for maintaining the Uyuni codebase, I want to efficiently investigate and fix reported bugs or performance issues within the Uyuni infrastructure.
+As an engineer responsible for maintaining the Uyuni codebase, I want to efficiently investigate and fix reported bugs or performance issues within the Uyuni infrastructure.
 To expedite the debugging process and ensure a stable codebase, I would like to leverage the capabilities of the integrated health check tool, which will help me identify any underlying health-related problems that could be contributing to the reported bug.

 As an engineer, I get the supportconfig mostly so I need this tool to consume the provided supportconfig and help me identify any potential issues before I dive into the huge amount of logs.